tillgrallert/p3601db9e/to-do.md

 - footnote on "politics of notables". probably from thesis.
 - comment on women
 - comment on neither form nor claim being commented on as unusual by contemporaneous sources.
+- comment that newspapers are the common source for most research on contentious politics and the most important event catalogues

 ## done